 Castello di Potentino’s wines are representative of the delicate relationship between nature and the human

-Castello di Potentino’s wines are representative of the delicate relationship between nature and the human, earth and the climate; a symbiosis based on observation and respect, sensibility and discipline.
-Due to our unique micro-climate and mixed volcanic soil we are able to grow 3 of the most site sensitive varieties together in one small vineyard – Pinot Noir, Sangiovese and Alicante.
+Due to our unique micro-climate and mixed volcanic soil we are able to grow three of the most site sensitive varieties together in one small vineyard – Pinot Noir, Sangiovese and Alicante.

 A Tuscan Adventure: Castello di Potentino: The Restoration of a Castle by Charlotte Horton photographs by Michael Woolley